nnross/recipes-frontend/README.md

 ## Running
 ### Build
-To run this application you will need to fulfill configuration, prerequisites and clone the repository.
+To run this application you will need to fulfill the configuration, prerequisites, and clone the repository.

 You can run the application from the command line.
 You just need to run from the root directory `npm install` in the terminal.
 Then run `npm start`
 ### Test